 The summer heat can also slow things down.
 The garden of vegetables and flowers has died back by the end of summer and people are moving more slowly.
 By afternoon, the chickens will dig holes in the shade of the sandy yard and lie on their sides, so still that some visitors worry that they may have died.
 No, they are just resting.
 A walk through the grove to see the tenant house or into the woods on one of the park’s two trails can be a refreshing excursion.
 If we are lucky, a quick storm will pass by to clear and cool the air.
 However, everyone takes care to dress comfortably for the sand and hot weather.

-Although she was born on August 8th, Marjorie Kinnan Rawlings’ birthday celebration will be held on July 31st so all who attend will be able to take the guided walk through her home.
-Access to her home is suspended during the heat every August and September for maintenance and restoration work.
-The park grounds will remains open for exploration but each room of the house will dismantled, cleaned and painted as needed.
+Please be aware that access to her home is suspended during the hot summer days of August through September for maintenance and restoration work.
+The park grounds will remain open for exploration but each room of the house will dismantled, cleaned and painted as needed.
 The furnishings, art works, books and other objects are assessed, cleaned and cared for – and repaired as needed.
 Much of the work done could not be accomplished while tours are going through the home.

 Come back into the past and visit us at Cross Creek.
 Relax, take a deep breath and explore an old farm and some history you can go home and read about.
 We look forward to seeing you.